 Click on the Roles tab to review and edit your practice’s list of user roles.

-Double-click on a role to review what permissions it includes and change the name.
+Double-click on a role to review what permissions it includes or change the name.

 You can evaluate and design user roles that work with your practice’s needs.
 Keep in mind that users can have more than one role, so you can design around access needs as well as job title.
 You might have a Office Administration role with permissions for all functions, and a Physician role that grants access to just those features a physician would need, for example.